maseology/goANN/README.md

 As a test, the code provided on [sausheong.github.io](https://sausheong.github.io/posts/how-to-build-a-simple-artificial-neural-network-with-go/) is assumed a benchmark and the performance of goANN is compared against that.

->**IT MUST BE STATED:** *that the author (me) acknowledges and assumes that no intention was made by the benchmark code developers to optimize their routine.
-There will likely be areas were the benchmark code could be made more efficient and so it is __NOT__ the objective here to make improvements to that code such that I can ensure the comparison made here is at all __Fair__.*
+>**IT MUST BE STATED:** *that the author (me) acknowledges and assumes that no intention was made by the benchmark code developers to optimize their routines.
+There will likely be areas were the benchmark code I'm testing against could have be made more efficient and so it is __NOT__ the objective here to make improvements to their code such that I can ensure the comparison made here is at all "Fair."*

 I'm just testing my code.